Post-WWII Ham Gear

 The E. F. Johnson Company has been in business since the 1920s and is still active in the component business.
 During the post-WWII period up to about 1974, Johnson was a major builder of ham transmitters, ham accessories and other communications equipment.
 The Viking Navigator was introduced in 1957 and was available for about four years.
 It could be purchased as either a kit or fully assembled.
 The transmitter-exciter is only 40 watts input power with a little over 25 watts of output power on CW only.
 Coverage is 160 meters through 10 meters.
 The PA tube is a 6146 with about 400vdc on the plate.

-Photo left shows the Navigator as it was originally with the stock iron vane meter and stock "Grid-Plate" slide-switch.
+Photo left shows the Navigator with the stock iron vane meter and stock "Grid-Plate" slide-switch.

 |Just How Bad is the Original